higgi13425/rmrwr-book/_book/io05-importing.md

 ## 13 012      purgative_m… a nu… 3_se… 3_se… 3_se… 3_se… 0_no
 ```

-In this case, when we set our own **col_names**, there are now **13** rows of data, and the original column headers are now listed as the first row of data.
+In this case, when we set our own **col_names**, there are now **13** rows in our data rectangle, and the original column headers are now listed as the first row of data.
 We can fix this with the **skip** argument within the parentheses of the `read_csv()` function, which has a default of 0.
 We can skip as many lines as we want, which can be helpful if you have an Excel file with a lot of blank lines or commentary at the top of the spreadsheet.
 When we set skip = 1 in this case, we get a cleaner dataset, without variable names as data.